 Many students are surprised to find that they get to know their instructors and classmates better online than in a traditional classroom.
 You will receive personal attention from your instructors as they deliver lessons, direct you through activities, and answer your questions.
 You will feel connected and supported as you engage with other students through email, chat, video conferencing, discussion boards, and more.

 Is Online Learning Right for You?

-Find out with SmarterMeasure, a free online personal assessment tool that can help you decide whether an online learning program like the UW Bachelor of Science in Health and Wellness Management is a good choice for you.
+Find out with SmarterMeasure, a free online personal assessment tool that can help you decide whether an online learning program like a UW Health and Wellness Management degree is a good choice for you.